Fixed-Budget Best-Arm Identification in Structured Bandits: Generalized Successive Elimination

-\textbf{Elimination (Line \ref{line:Eliminate}):} The arms in $\A_t$ are sorted in descending order of $\muh_{i,t}$, their top $1 / \eta$ fraction is kept, and the rest are eliminated.
+\textbf{Elimination (Line \ref{line:Eliminate}):} The arms in $\A_t$ are sorted in descending order of $\muh_{i,t}$, their top $1 / \eta$ fraction is kept, and the remaining arms are eliminated.

 At the end of stage $s$, only one arm remains, which is \textit{returned} as the optimal arm.
-While this algorithmic design is standard in MABs, it is not obvious that it would be near-optimal in structured problems, as we will show in this paper.
+While this algorithmic design is standard in MABs, it is not obvious that it would be near-optimal in structured problems, as this paper shows.